bandhan-majumder/Club-Task/Landing-Page/README.md

 ![alt text](image.png)

 ## About
-#### Made with React, Shadcn, react-icons and tailwind.
+#### A fully responsive Landing page, made with React, Shadcn, react-icons and tailwind and TypeScript.
 Made an `EventCard` which will be iterated through map of links.
 There are two variation.
 Based on the flip, variation is selected.

 ## Run locally
 ```